watsonwork/watsonwork-developer-docs/guides/V1_ActionsEvents.md

 These type of user actions are expected to be handled without the need for apps to provide UI code.
 The app is notified via a webhook and typically provides a declaration of a user experience for the Work Services client to interpret and present to the user.
 Examples are:

 1. /commands
 2. actions identified for cognitively detected intents from users utterances in a conversation
-    3. Clicking on buttons associated with actions presented via declarative UI
+3. clicking on buttons associated with actions presented via declarative UIe UI

 ![Command Flow](../images/CommandFlow.png)